linkerd/website/linkerd.io/content/2/tasks/troubleshooting.md

 operations that deal with cert rotation.
 In order to solve the problem you can use `rollout restart` to restart the pods in question.
 That should cause them to pick the correct certs from the `linkerd-config` configmap.
-While performing `upgrade` and using the `--identity-trust-anchors-file` flag to modify the roots, the linkerd components are being restarted.
-While this operation is in progress the `check --proxy` command may output warning, pertaining to the Linkerd components:
+When `upgrade` is performed using the `--identity-trust-anchors-file` flag to modify the roots, the Linkerd components are restarted.
+While this operation is in progress the `check --proxy` command may output a warning, pertaining to the Linkerd components:

 ```bash
 ‼ data plane proxies certificate match CA